patrickkettner/opal-webpack/README.md

 Since Ruby require does not return a value for the module the way that node requires do, this is the only way you can get a reference to the module.

+NOTE: If you use `require_tree`, the file containing the statement will not be cached by either the persistent cache with this loader OR with webpack's in memory cache.
+This ensures that additional files, in watch mode, will be picked up by Webpack.
+You can mitigate the performance impact of this by not including much logic in files with `require_tree` besides the `require_tree` statements.

 ### Load path

 Currently, the loader does not use webpack's `moduleDirectories` for finding assets that you `require` in Opal.
 See [this issue](https://github.com/cj/opal-webpack/issues/7).